CharlieJT/Simon-Memory-Game/README.md

 - Ideas on how to get started with the Javascript for the Simon Board: [Simon Game JavaScript Tutorial for Beginners](https://www.youtube.com/watch?v=n_ec3eowFLQ)
 - Ideas on how to get the effect for the Strict slider for the Simon Board: [Css Custom Animated Checkbox](https://www.youtube.com/watch?v=BQSNBa3gZJU)
 - Ideas on how to get the modal to scroll down when you click the 'arrow-down' icon in 'Game-Info' modal: [Smooth Scroll Tutorial Using jQuery](https://www.youtube.com/watch?v=6Bd37vCHQ_U)
+- Ideas on how to get each of the coloured pads to light up like a real light: [Creating Glow Effects with CSS](https://codersblock.com/blog/creating-glow-effects-with-css/)

 The code learned from the videos were not copied into the project, they were used as help and guidance to be interpreted in a different and unique way.